 Persimmon trees are a lovely ornamental specimen fruit tree, often with a semi weeping form, which gives a beautiful display of deep orange autumn leaves, and retains many of its orange coloured fruit after leaf fall, making it the prettiest fruit tree in the winter garden.
-The botanical word for persimmon trees is ‘diospyros’ meaning ‘food of the gods’, and it’s not far wrong either – the problem with these fruit being that they are often not left to ripen properly before eating, and they can be very astringent when unripe.
-When ripe however, they are a delicious rich sweet flavour quite unlike any other fruit in the garden.
+The botanical word for persimmon trees is ‘diospyros’ meaning ‘food of the gods’, and it’s not far wrong either – the problem with these fruit being that they are often not left to ripen properly before eating, and they are very astringent when unripe.
+When ripe they are a delicious rich sweet flavour quite unlike any other fruit in the garden.
 Louis Glowinski suggests flavour is not unlike apricot jam.

-Showing all 4 results
+Showing all 2 results

 Out of stockFuyu persimmon is a semi dwarf, reaching maybe 2 – 2.5 metres.
 Large, slightly flattened fruits, dark orange – red coloured skin, good and edible when still hard and crisp, but then gains even more flavour as it softens to a soft jam like texture – ripens late in season, about the middle of May, and stores well, does well in cold or hot climate, hardy tree, practically pest free, only needs 250 hours winter chilling